Find a Car Accident Doctor

 According to Florida Statute § 627.736, you have 14 days to see a doctor after an accident.
 If you fail to seek medical treatment for your auto accident injuries, the insurance company may deny your accident claim.
 An auto accident lawyer can help you recover the benefits you need.

-Seek Medical Care Before the 14-Day Deadline Runs Out
+Contact Auto Accident Doctor Before the 14-Day Deadline Runs Out

 Under Florida’s personal injury protection (PIP) law, you must receive medical care within 14 days of the date of the accident if you want to receive compensation for your medical expenses or other damages.
 Your PIP benefits can cover you if you receive any of the following necessary care: